-Big banks are exactly that – BIG, so it is easy to get lost in all the jargon.
-But fear not CheekyLittleCareers.com is here to help you demystify the sometimes daunting world of high finance.
+Big banks are exactly that – BIG, so it’s easy to get lost in all the jargon.
+But fear not.
+CheekyLittleCareers.com is here to help demystify the sometimes daunting world of high finance.
+Have a quick read if you’re a trainee or junior lawyer about to start a secondment or in-house legal job with a bank.

 Front office jobs in banking have traditionally been the easiest to define.
 In essence, they are client facing roles whose aim is to generate revenue for a bank.
 They are the first point of contact for clients, supporting and/or managing the relationship between the bank and its clients.
 So, if you’re good with people, are a brilliant communicator and don’t mind the pressure of deadlines this is likely to be the best place for you.